-The first order effect of allocation mechanism A3 (compared to A1) is to increase electricity production in coal and gas power plants.
-This leads to lower electricity prices, whereas the price of CO2 must increase in order to comply with the overall emissions target.
-These price effects reduce the profitability of coal and gas power plants, and the higher CO2-price is clearly most harmful for (old) coal power producers.
-As a consequence, output-based allocation (A3) is most favourable for gas power plants, which explains why gas power increases its market share from 31 percent (under A1) to 39 percent (under A3), cf. Table 4.
+The first order effect of allocation mechanism A4 (compared to A1) is to increase electricity production in coal and gas power plants.
+This leads to lower electricity prices, whereas the price of CO_2 must increase in order to comply with the overall emission target.
+These price effects reduce the profitability of coal and gas power plants, and the higher CO_2 price is clearly most harmful for (old) coal power producers (due to higher emission coefficient).
+As a consequence, output-based allocation (A4) is favorable for gas power plants, which explains why gas power increases its market share from 31% (under A1) to 39% (under A4), cf. Table 4.
 This is consistent with the analytical results derived in Section 2, showing that the least emission-intensive producers will benefit from output-based allocation.

 The increased gas power production comes from new gas power plants, whereas old gas power plants actually produce less than in A1.
 The reason is that new plants are more effective than existing plants, and hence emit less CO2 per unit kWh produced.
-The market share of coal power is about the same, as the effect of higher CO2-price more or less matches the effect of increased production incentives.
+The market share of coal power is about the same, as the effect of higher CO2 price more or less matches the effect of increased production incentives.
 Renewable electricity production drops, however, due to lower electricity prices (see below).
-Increased investments in gas power capacity crowds out investments in especially wind power capacity.
-Total power production increases by 10 percent compared to A1.
-The CO2-price ends up 60 percent higher in A3 than in A1, which is also consistent with the analytical results in Section 2.
+Increased investments in gas power capacity crowd out investments in especially wind power capacity.
+Total power production increases by 10% compared to A1.
+The CO2 price ends up 60% higher in A4 than in A1, which is also consistent with the analytical results in Section 2.

-As indicated already, the price of electricity is reduced even more in A3 compared to A1 and A2; in A3 the price of electricity is 15 percent lower than in A1.
-There are two reasons why the price is lower (and production higher) in A3 than in A2.
-First, A3 has the highest price of CO2, which is due to the strong incentives to produce and thus emit under this allocation mechanism.
+The price of electricity is lower in A4 than with the other allocation mechanisms; the price is 15% lower than in A1.
+There are two reasons why the price is lower (and production higher) in A4.
+First, A4 has the highest price of CO2, which is due to the strong incentives to produce and thus emit under this allocation mechanism.
 A higher CO2-price means that less emissions take place in the rest-sector, and thus more emissions are allowed in the electricity sector (see Table 2).
-Second, the emission-intensity is reduced in A3 compared to A2, as allocation mechanism A2 mostly favour old coal power plants, while allocation mechanism A3 mostly favour new gas power plants.
-Combined, these two factors imply that production is higher and electricity prices lower in A3 than in A2.
+Second, the emission-intensity is lowest in A4, as A4 mostly favor new gas power plants.
+Combined, these two factors imply that production is higher and electricity prices lower in A4 than in A1-A3.

-The economic welfare costs of allocation mechanism A3 are significantly higher than under A1 and A2, i.e., 70 percent higher than under A1.
-This might seem counter-intuitive inasmuch as more and cleaner electricity is produced under A3.
-The explanation is that the implicit subsidy provided by the allocation mechanism A3 stimulates more supply from more expensive (though somewhat cleaner) power plants.
+The economic welfare costs of allocation mechanism A4 are significantly higher than under A1-A3, i.e., 70% higher than under A1.
+This might seem counter-intuitive inasmuch as more and cleaner electricity is produced under A4.
+The explanation is that the implicit subsidy provided by allocation mechanism A4 stimulates supply from more expensive (though somewhat cleaner) power plants.
 Someone has to pay for these higher costs of supply, and we notice that the group of power producers is significantly worse off with this allocation mechanism despite the implicit production subsidy, see Table 5.
 Even the group of gas producers loses profits despite the large expansion of gas power, as new gas power plants to some degree crowd out old plants.
-Consumers are also worse off under A3 than under A1, but not if extra government surplus is distributed to the consumers.
-Then they are more or less indifferent, due to a combination of lower electricity prices and substantially higher gas prices (vis-à-vis A1).
+The main reason for A4 being more costly than A3 is the much higher CO2 price under A4, which substantially shifts emission reductions from the electricity sector to the other sectors (compare with the cost-effective solution A1 in Table 2).